Atlas975/Notes/DistributedSystems/Replication/Replication.md

 ![[Pasted image 20240512174845.png|450|450]]

 ## Consistency levels
 1. **Strong**: updates to a replica are visible immediately to all other replicas.
 Comes with a large overhead and is typically done with a [[Paxos|consensus protocol]] eg SMR
 2. **Eventual consistency**: updates to a replica will eventually be visible to all other replicas.
 Higher availability ([[Brewers_CAP_theorem|CAP]]) but updates may be seen in a different order depending on the replica
 	- This requires being able to deal with potential conflicts, eg google docs, [[Git]] collab
 	- Replicas can locally order events using [[Time_keeping#Vector clocks|Vector clocks]]

 ![[Pasted image 20240513161119.png|400|400]]

 ## Conflict-free replicated data types (CRDT)
 - A family of algorithms that perform conflict resolution.
 Designed to handle data replication where nodes can update data independently and [[Concurrency|concurrently]] without central coordination.
 - These exist in two types
 	- **Operation-based CRDTs:** replicas broadcast only update operations to all other replicas.
+Must use reliable multicast
-    - **State-based CRDTs:** replicas broadcast their entire state to other replicas
+	- **State-based CRDTs:** replicas broadcast their entire state to other replicas.
+Can use best-effort multicast

 ### Last writer wins